MCP Tool Risk Contract

 trusted server.
 The MCP Tool Risk Contract turns that reality into a

-buyer-ready control surface.
+reviewer-ready control surface.

 The core policy is simple: before a tool call runs, decide whether the session has private data, untrusted content, and an external or state-changing capability in the same execution path.
 If it does, the call is denied unless there is an explicit approval/control path.
 This makes tool risk easy for enterprise teams to reason about without pretending the model can reliably separate user instructions from attacker-controlled content.